-- 6.39 Further to these points, we give some specific examples below where we have challenged the IE around potential over-reliance. - 6.40 Often an IE will obtain a legal opinion on whether a transfer involving overseas Policyholders will be recognised in non-EEA jurisdictions.
-Should the IE intend to rely on the work of overseas legal advisors, we expect them not to use such advice as the sole basis of their conclusion that there are no materially adverse effects and we expect the IE to consider the position if the advice turns out to be incorrect. - 6.41 If the IE is still uncertain and cannot form a conclusion on an issue, they may wish to obtain further independent legal advice to ensure they can reach a more considered conclusion.
-Additionally: - They may get a legal opinion that states that it is likely that an overseas jurisdiction will recognise the transfer, but that there is a degree of uncertainty.
-We expect the IE to have considered, and be satisfied with, what the impact on Policyholders may be if the transfer is not recognised overseas. - Where the Transferor is to have their authorisations cancelled and wind up, then the IE will need to consider and explain what may happen if the transfer is not recognised in the overseas jurisdiction. - Some IEs have received advice that even if the Scheme is not formally recognised in another jurisdiction, the Courts of that jurisdiction would still act to prevent the Transferee from denying that it is liable.
+- 6.39 Further to these points, we give some specific examples below where we have challenged the IE around potential over-reliance. - 6.40 Often an Applicant will get a legal opinion on whether a transfer involving overseas Policyholders will be recognised in non-EEA jurisdictions.
+The IE may take that advice into account but there may be some material doubt as to whether a court would adopt the approach set out in the advice.
+In that case, we expect the IE not to use such advice as the sole basis of their conclusion that there are no materially adverse effects.
+We would expect the IE to consider and be satisfied of the position if the advice turns out not to be the position taken by the relevant court.
+The legal advice itself should address this and suggest ways of mitigating this risk. - 6.41 The IE may be uncertain, for example, because the legal advice is heavily qualified or uncertain and cannot form a conclusion on an issue.
+In this case, they may wish to get their own independent legal advice to ensure they can reach a more considered conclusion. - 6.42 The position may be different depending on whether the Transferor remains authorised/in existence.
+So: - If the Transferor's authorisations are to be cancelled and it could wind up or is planning to do so eventually, acceptable mitigations include the Transferee making a deed poll which is directly enforceable by Policyholders in either the UK or the relevant jurisdiction.
+It is unlikely that treating these policies as excluded policies is itself an adequate mitigation.
+Some IEs have received advice that even if the Scheme is not formally recognised in another jurisdiction, the Courts of that jurisdiction would still act to prevent the Transferee from denying that it is liable.
+This may well be correct but we still expect the IE to assess any material possibility, and any mitigations if it is not. - Where the Transferor is expected to remain in existence for the foreseeable future, the position is less likely to have an adverse impact.
+This is because Policyholders will still be able to claim against the Transferor as an excluded policy.
+We would still expect an IE to examine what possible material adverse impact this could have on policyholders.
+For example, any delay in dealing with claims, and any risk that the